 STEP 4 – export multiple photos

-Once you’re happy with your export settings, click “Export”.
+Once you’re happy with your export settings, click “Export” to export files.

-It will of course take longer to export multiple photos in Lightroom than single images.
-You can however export as many photos as you like at once.
+It will of course take longer to export multiple photos in Lightroom than single images, but you can export as many photos as you like at once.

 Exporting multiple photos in Lightroom – different versions at once

-We’ve covered batch exporting, this is multi-batch exporting.
+We’ve covered batch exporting.
+Now let’s look at multi-batch exporting.
 Basically, it’s photo exporting in overdrive!

 Multi-batch exporting photos in Lightroom massively speeds up your workflow!
 Even better – it involves just a couple more clicks to batch export photos.